Arcade in Wyoming County, New York — The American Northeast (Mid-Atlantic)

 This early 20th century caboose is on loan from the family of Earl R. Rule.
 Mr. Rule purchased the caboose in 1980 from the Arcade & Attica Railroad.
 He spent many hours restoring the caboose so that people could enjoy and appreciate this historical piece of railroad history.
 Our thanks to the Rule family, who has allowed us to include this caboose in our railroad equipment display.
 Thanks also to the Village of Arcade for allowing us to have our display in their property.

 Friends of the Arcade & Attica, volunteer organization to benefit the Arcade & Attica.

 Erected by Friends of the Arcade & Attica Railroad.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Box Car #411 (a few steps from this marker); Caboose #303 (a few steps from this marker); 1941 1945 In Honor and Memory (about 500 feet away, measured in a direct line); First Frame House (approx. 2½ miles away); Upper Cattaraugus Valley (approx. 2.9 miles away); Springville and Sardinia Railroad (approx. 3.6 miles away); Former Baptist Church (approx. 4.4 miles away); Salem Welsh Church (approx. 4.7 miles away).
+Box Car #411 (a few steps from this marker); Locomotive #110 (a few steps from this marker); 1941 1945 In Honor and Memory (about 400 feet away, measured in a direct line); First Frame House (approx. 2˝ miles away); Upper Cattaraugus Valley (approx. 2.9 miles away); Springville and Sardinia Railroad (approx. 3.6 miles away); Dedicated to Our Veterans (approx. 3.8 miles away); Honor Roll (approx. 4.2 miles away).
 Touch for a list and map of all markers in Arcade.

 Also see . . .
-Our History - Arcade & Attica Railroad.
+Arcade & Attica Railroad.
 (Submitted on August 3, 2015, by Anton Schwarzmueller of Wilson, New York.)